Abortion in the UK Still Isn’t a Legal Right — Today That Might Finally Change

 In the UK, it’s easy to assume abortion rights are safe — that the horrors unfolding in parts of the United States could never happen here.
 But that confidence is dangerously misplaced.

-It’s one of the reasons why today marks a pivotal and much-awaited moment in UK reproductive rights as members of Parliament cast their votes on a historic amendment to decriminalise abortion.
-There are two proposals: NC20 introduced by Stella Creasy to completely decriminalise abortion; and NC1, spearheaded by Labour MP Tonia Antoniazzi, which seeks to remove women from the Offences Against the Person Act 1861, which would effectively end the possibility of criminal prosecution for women who self-manage their own pregnancies.
+It’s one of the reasons why today marks a pivotal and much-awaited moment in UK reproductive rights as members of the Lords will now put forward proposed amendments.
+Last summer, a historic amendment to decriminalise abortion (NC1) was spearheaded by Labour MP Tonia Antoniazzi.
+The bill seeks to remove women from the Offences Against the Person Act 1861, which would effectively end the possibility of criminal prosecution for women who self-manage their own pregnancies.

 Contrary to what many believe, abortion in England, Scotland and Wales is not a legal right.
 It’s governed by the 1967 Abortion Act, which criminalises abortion unless strict conditions are met.
 Women must obtain approval from two doctors and meet specific medical criteria — a paternalistic framework that treats abortion as a medical exception rather than a matter of personal autonomy.

-Now, Creasy and 66 cross-party MPs are calling for that to change.
-The NC20 amendment would decriminalise abortion and enshrine it as a statutory right similar to recent changes in France, which amended its constitution to protect the right to abortion.
-Another petition, spearheaded by MP Tonia Antoniazzi, calls for a cross-party amendment to the Crime and Policing Bill which would remove women from the criminal law in relation ending their own pregnancies – bringing England and Wales into line with Northern Ireland.
-If successful, NC1, being tabled by Antoniazzi and a coalition of medical bodies and healthcare providers, would ensure vulnerable women in England and Wales are no longer be subject to years-long investigation, criminal charges, and custodial sentences for ending their own pregnancy.
+Last summer, MP Tonia Antoniazzi, called for a cross-party amendment to the Crime and Policing Bill which would remove women from the criminal law in relation to ending their own pregnancies – bringing England and Wales into line with Northern Ireland.
+Today, MPs will vote to change the law in England and Wales.
+If successful, it would ensure vulnerable women in England and Wales are no longer be subject to years-long investigation, criminal charges, and custodial sentences for ending their own pregnancy.

 “Abortion law in England and Wales is the oldest healthcare law in existence and means that a woman can be prosecuted for ending her own pregnancy,” says Dr Ranee Thakar, president of the Royal College of Obstetricians and Gynaecologists, one of the many medical bodies backing the campaign.